Last Updated on

 There were days when the workload on Textbroker dried up.
 There were several days in a row when I had literally nothing to write.
 At this point, I chose to expand what systems I use and signed up with WriterAccess.com.

-After moving into other systems, I found that I could keep myself busy by bouncing back and forth from the systems I use.
+After moving into other systems, I found that I could keep myself busy by bouncing back and forth from the content mills I use.

 I haven’t had a day off from writing because of a lack of work since 2015.